Mark Gasnier: Professional playing career

 Gasnier played his junior rugby league in the St George District with the Mortdale based Renown United club.
 He toured New Zealand with the Australian Schoolboys team in 1998 and played for them again in 1999.

 Gasnier made his first Grade début for the St. George Illawarra Dragons in round 8 of the 2000 season against the Newcastle Knights.
 He made his first grade début having just played for the Dragons in the preceding NSWRL Premier League game.
 He made his international début in a 2001 test against the PNG Kumuls, and scored a try on début.

-In 2004, Gasnier was dropped from the NSW State of Origin team following a complaint that he had made a lewd telephone call to a woman.
-After a night of heavy drinking he and team-mates Anthony Minichiello (who was also dropped), Craig Wing and Craig Gower were in a taxi when Gasnier rang a number on Minchiello's mobile phone, leaving an obscene message.
-Gasnier told the woman "Where the fuck are you?
-There's four toey humans in the cab and it's twenty-to-four.
-Our cocks are fat and fucking ready to spurt sauce, and you're in bed.
-Fuck me fire up, you sad cunt".

-Gasnier was eventually selected to play in Origin III for the Blues, and scored two tries.
+In 2004, Gasnier was selected to make his State of Origin debut in Game 1 for New South Wales.
+Whilst in origin camp on a drunken bonding session with teammates, Gasnier left a lewd voice message on a woman’s phone.
+It said “[Woman's name], where the f--k are you?
+There's four toey humans in the cab.
+It's 20 to four, our c--ks are fat and f-----g ready to spurt sauce and you're in bed.
+F--k me, fire up you sad c--t."
+Gasnier was dropped from the NSW squad and subsequently fined and suspended from his NRL club.
+Gasnier was recalled for the deciding game 3 in the State of Origin series, scoring 2 tries on debut and winning the series.

 After winning Dally M Centre of the Year in 2005, he signed a new one-year contract, with further one year options for the next four years with the St George Illawarra Dragons.
 Again Gasnier won the Dally M Centre of the Year.